 Conferences and workshops

-Thomas Diez (Univesity of Tübingen) will convene a workshop on China, the EU and global climate justice in Berlin in March 2020.
+University of Tübingen convened a workshop on China, the EU and global climate justice in Berlin in March 2020.

 ARENA Centre for European Studies hosted a workshop on the European Union's approach to the global order on 10-11 October 2019.